Does the Electric Poultry Netting really keep the fox out even though it is only 3 ft 6 in (1.1m) high?

 There seem to be a lot of different energisers, how do I decide which one I need for my fence?

-What is the difference between a mains and battery energiser, how do they work?
+What is the difference between a mains and battery powered energiser, and how do they work?

 Put simply, the energiser (fencer) takes the power from a mains socket and converts it to a DC voltage to pulse through the fence.
 With a battery system the battery (usually 12v car-type battery) becomes your power source and it again uses the stored power of the battery to send a pulse through the fence.
 As a guide a mains energiser will put a more consistent, usually higher, voltage through the fence.